johnctr37/Covid19-Analysis/README.md

 ### 6. *View Creation for Visualization*
    - *PercentPopulationVaccinated View:* Creates a view to store data on the percentage of the population vaccinated, useful for visualization purposes.

+### 7. *Dashboard and Visualization*
+An HTML file has been added to showcase a Tableau dashboard that visualizes the results of the COVID-19 data analysis.
 ## Usage

 - The SQL scripts can be executed on a database containing CovidDeaths and CovidVaccinations tables under the PortfolioProject schema.